 Who’s Your Gladys?
 How To Turn Even The Most Difficult Customer Into Your Biggest Fan

 Author: Marilyn Suttle & Lori Jo Vest

-This book’s title has the potential to pull most people in to an interesting subject, and it does, only not the way you expect.
+This book’s title has the potential to pull most people into an interesting subject, and it does, only not the way you expect.
 ‘Who’s Your Gladys’ is a page-turner that is about motivating your employees to give good service and build a lasting internal company culture of excellence.
 Featuring a very practical structure, ‘Who’s Your Gladys’ consists of 10 chapters (each of the 10 chapters is a case study of 10 different industries).
 And if you are wondering who the Gladys of this book is, then try picturing your most cantankerous customer and you have your own Gladys.
-This book provides remarkable examples of how successful companies turn challenging customers in to loyal customers; if you want to set you customer service apart from the rest, this is the read for you.
+This book provides remarkable examples of how successful companies turn challenging customers into loyal customers; if you want to set your customer service apart from the rest, this is the read for you.

 These are 3 of the most talked-about books within the customer service sphere.
 Read them for invaluable insight and entertainment, they’re bound to inspire you to infuse some of the best practices in your business.